perrybutler/rapid-platform/README.md

 Adding a button:

-1. Edit a Page/Post and type this shortcode somewhere in the body: [rp_button]
+1. Edit a Page/Post and type this shortcode somewhere in the body: [rp_button caption="My Button" link="bing.com"]
 2. Publish, then visit the Page/Post to see your new button in action
 3. That's it!
 Documentation and examples can be found at [TheRapidPlatform.com](http://therapidplatform.com)